Afolabi-1/alx-backend/0x00-pagination/README.md

 # Pagination

-This project contains tasks for learning to paginate data.
+This project was solved by Adetunji AFolabi

 ## Tasks To Complete